Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on May 26, 2021

+Before one can fully appreciate what makes low-dose contraceptives different than other forms of birth control, it’s crucial to understand how the birth control pill works.
 The female reproductive system operates under a cycle of rising and falling estrogen, progesterone, and androgen hormones.
-At the beginning of the cycle, hormones steadily increase until the ovary is triggered to release an egg.
-Once this happens, hormones influence the uterus to grow an endometrial lining in preparation of a fertilized egg.
-If an egg is not fertilized within about ten to fourteen days after ovulation, the endometrium is shed, resulting in a menstrual period.
+At the beginning of the cycle, hormones steadily increase until the ovary is prompted to release an egg.
+Once this happens, hormones influence the uterus to grow an endometrial lining in preparation for a fertilized egg.
+If an egg is not fertilized within about 10 to 14 days after ovulation, the endometrium sheds, resulting in a menstrual period.

 Naturally occurring estrogen in the female reproductive cycle is produced in the ovaries.
-Estrogen helps the uterus grow the lining that is responsible for implantation of a fertilized egg.
+Estrogen helps the uterus grow the lining that is responsible for the implantation of a fertilized egg.

 Are low-dose birth control pills still effective?